Melanoma and Skin Cancers

 - Risk factor education, genetic counseling, and nutritional education

 - Opportunity to participate in research programs and clinical trials

 Melanoma is a difficult disease with inadequate therapies in the advanced stages.
-Moores Cancer Center was designed to integrate patient services and research expertise.
+Our cancer services are designed to integrate patient care and research expertise.
 Our on-site research laboratories allow our physicians to bring their clinical questions to the lab, which can lead to the design of new treatments.
-Thiscommunication between physicians and scientists underlies our strength in developing innovative treatments that hold true hope for patients.
+This communication between physicians and scientists underlies our strength in developing innovative treatments that hold true hope for patients.